News and Updates

 The medical use of magnetic resonance imaging has developed rapidly.
 The first MRI scanners were available at the beginning of the 1980s.
 Today MR Imaging provides the gold standard by which all other imaging is measured.

 Currently in NZ, general practitioners and hand therapists are unable to refer patients directly for MRI scans.
-However during the course of assessment or treatment if they feel that further imaging is warranted, hand therapists are able to refer patients to hand surgeons - or other specialists that are able to order these investigations.
+However during the course of assessment or treatment if they feel that further imaging is warranted, hand therapists are able to refer patients to hand surgeons or other specialists who are able to order these investigations.

-In summary, not all wrist injuries will result in a broken bone.
-Hand therapists use the information provided by the patient (how the injury happened, the location and type of pain, which daily activities are most difficult etc.), and the results of a thorough assessment to diagnose if a fracture has occurred.
-The results of a thorough examination help the hand therapist determine whether imaging would be beneficial in confirming diagnosis.
+In summary, not all hand and wrist injuries will result in a broken bone.
+Hand therapists use the information provided by the patient (eg how the injury happened, the location and type of pain, which daily activities are most difficult), and conduct tests as part of a thorough assessment to diagnose if a fracture has occurred.
+The results of a thorough examination help the hand therapist determine whether imaging would be beneficial in confirming a diagnosis.
 When appropriate, hand therapists will refer to other specialists as part of a comprehensive management plan.